isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-document-states.md

 1. In the Assets UI, select one ore more document for which you want to change the document state.
 1. In the main toolbar, click **Properties**.
 1. Select the new state from the **Document State** drop-down.
+You can select only those document states that are allowed in the State Transition section of the Document State profile.

     >[!NOTE]
     >
-    > You can select only those document states that are allowed in the State Transition section of the Document State profile.
+    >Administrators can see all document states and change the document to any possible state.

 1. Click **Save & Close**.